suneepathangay/rate-prof-ai/Readme.md

 TODOs:

+Add table in database to map the informal name of the course to the course number

 Work on adding the course planning feature by getting the data from the searchneu data for the course

 Add a validation layer for the keywords so that in case a user mispells a professor name or course name,